ducktown/duckietown.org/classes/2017/17-ETHZ/index.md

     <span class="links"><span class="pdf"><a href="http://people.csail.mit.edu/lpaull/publications/Tani_EDU_2016.pdf">
     <img style='border:0; margin-bottom:-6px; width:17px; height: 17px' src='/media/pdf.png'/> pdf</a></span></span>
 </cite>

+### Collaboration/competition with twin institutions

+This class is offered at the same time at two others institutions:

+- At the University of Montreal, Canada, lead by Prof. Liam Paull.
+- At the University of Chicago / Toyota Technological Institute, led by Prof. Matthew Walter.

+The three institutions will develop the autonomous fleets together, and there will be a (very friendly) competition at the end.

 <!-- ### Broader impact beyond ETH Zurich